AlexanderPoone/arcgis-demo-collection/3dmesh/README.md

 ## Baking

 Normally one model should have more than one material, which is suboptimal since loading the textures degrade the performance.
-Therefore, it is required to **UV unwrap** of each model and **texture bake** it into a single texture.
+Therefore, it is required to **UV unwrap** each model and **texture bake** it into a single texture.

 How to know if there is no baking from a SLPK file (**bad**):